MaxCodeCraft/recipe-page/README.md

 ### What I learned

 This project was a nice transition from what I already have learned with the previous ones, and the first where I encounter some difficulties:
-- set space between the li bullets and the text
+- set space between the ul or ol li bullets and the text
-- the kind of table at the bottom
+- the kind of table at the bottom...

+Feel free to help me on these parts !
+Thank you !

 ## Author